 Nowadays, afternoon tea (or high tea) is practised throughout the UK, especially in tea rooms and luxury hotels.

-The Hansom is located on the ground floor of the iconic and Grade II building of Renaissance Hotel.
-It takes up all of the mezzanine floors which used to be the St Pancras station’s tickets office.
+The Hansom is located on the ground floor of the iconic and Grade II building of the Renaissance Hotel.
+It takes up all of the mezzanine floors, which used to be the St Pancras station’s tickets office.
 The decor of the hotel is stunning and helps to give a modern yet luxurious afternoon tea experience.

 As soon as we sat down, our lovely hostess came to introduce herself and thoroughly explained the set menu to us.
 Everything sounded delicious.
-Although we mentioned that one person was gluten-free when booking, we failed (well I failed) to inform their full dietary requirements.
+Although we mentioned that one person was gluten-free when booking, we failed (well I forgot) to inform their full dietary requirements.
 However, Mihela and the onsite chef were very accommodating.

 What are you served for a traditional afternoon tea?